 5. Phlox (Psychedelic purple)

-Phlox or psychedelic purple is a vivid purple color.
+Phlox, also known as psychedelic purple, is a vivid purple color.
 This tone was produced by combining fluorescent magenta and fluorescent blue.
 This color was popular among hippies and the favorite color of the musician Jimi Hendrix.

 6. Eminence